Colonial Frontier Massacre Groups

 1861: Cullin la Ringo Aftermath, QLD

 On 17 October 1861, 19 colonists, men, women and children, were killed by Gayir warriors, at Cullin-la-Ringo station on the Upper Dawson River.
 Some of the victims were members of the Wills family from Victoria.
 The youngest son, Tom Wills, who was absent from the station that day, was a survivor.
-This was the largest Aboriginal massacre of colonists in Queensland.
-Two of the reprisal massacres were recorded.
+This was the largest massacre of colonists by Aboriginal people in Queensland.
+It resulted in 4 reprisal massacres in the immediate aftermath, with reinforcements and new recruits of the Native Police being sent to the region.

 1864: Mitchell River, QLD